Admissions and Accessing Services

 - The person has been determined eligible for developmental disabilities services and has been referred for admission by a regional developmental disabilities program administrator at one of the N.D.
 Department of Human Services' regional human service centers;

-- The superintendent determines that appropriate evaluation determining appropriateness and services are available at the Developmental Center, or will be available by the time the person would arrive;
+- The superintendent determines that appropriate evaluation determining appropriateness and services are available at the Life Skills & Transition Center, or will be available by the time the person would arrive;

 For more information, contact your Regional Human Service Centers.
-Human Service Centers are located in each of the state's eight regions, and their staff determine eligibility for developmental disabilities services and make referrals to the Developmental Center, if appropriate.
+Human Service Centers are located in each of the state's eight regions, and their staff determine eligibility for developmental disabilities services and make referrals to the Life Skills & Transition Center, if appropriate.

-Individuals may also contact the Developmental Center's Director of Social Services for assistance and information.
+Individuals may also contact the Life Skills & Transition Center's Director of Social Services for assistance and information.

 Top of page Back to previous page